SimHub/justFlipIt/Readme.md

 #A simple and lightning fast jQuery plugin
-  Designed to flip almost any (Bootstrap, Semantic UI, Html5... you name it!) element!
+  justFlipIt is a lightweight jQuery plugin that allows you to implement CSS3 based flip animations on any DOM elements.

+  Documentation && Live demo: http://simhub.github.io/justFlipIt/

+#Size
     justFlipIt.min.js  -  3 KB

-  Documentation && Live demo: http://simhub.github.io/justFlipIt/

 #BOWER
     $ bower install justFlipIt